 Step 2: Wash Gently, Not Just Often

 Unless something spills on your duvet cover, you should not wash it every week.
-Most homes find washing every two to three weeks sufficient.
-However, when you do wash it, be careful.
-Always use cold water unless the care tag advises otherwise.
-Particularly if the bed sheet material is naturally colored, hot water can cause fading and leave your duvet cover coarse.
+Most homes find sufficient washing every two to three weeks.
+When you do, though, be careful.
+Use cold water always, unless the care tag advises otherwise.
+Particularly if the bed sheet material is naturally coloured, hot water might cause fading and leave your duvet cover coarse.

-Try a mild detergent free of fabric softeners or bleach.
-Though softeners may sound like a great idea, they leave a residue that makes the fabric stiff over time.
-Instead, toss a cup of white vinegar into the rinse cycle to help maintain the fibers’ smoothness and softness.
+Try a moderate detergent free of fabric softeners or bleach.
+Though softeners may sound like a wonderful idea, they leave a layer over the cloth that truly makes it feel stiff over time.
+Instead, toss a cup of white vinegar during the rinse cycle to help maintain the fibers smooth and silky.

 Step 3: Avoid High Heat When Drying

-Drying is the process that causes the most damage.
-High dryer heat can destroy the texture and shorten the lifetime of your duvet cover, whether it is made of bamboo, cotton, or eucalyptus.
+Drying is the process that causes most damage.
+High dryer heat can destroy the texture and shorten the lifetime of your duvet cover, whether it is composed of bamboo, cotton, or eucalyptus.
 When practical, especially in sunny and dry conditions, choose air drying.
-This preserves the structure of the fabric while also saving energy.
+It preserves the structure of the bed sheet material in addition to saving energy.

 If you use a dryer, choose a low-heat setting and remove the duvet cover as soon as it becomes dry.
-Leaving it in the dryer too long could cause creases and overdry the threads.
-Gently shake the duvet cover before folding to maintain that crisp, hotel-style appearance.
+Ignoring it too long could cause creases and possibly overdrying of the threads.
+Gently shake the duvet cover before folding to maintain that clean, hotel-style appearance that so many people enjoy in luxurious bedding.

 Step 4: Store It Right to Keep It Fresh